SquareGPS/navixy-api/docs/backend-api/resources/tracking/tracker/retranslator.md

 #### errors

-* 208 (Device blocked) – if tracker exists but was blocked due to tariff restrictions, or some other reason.
+* 208 - Device blocked – if tracker exists but was blocked due to tariff restrictions, or some other reason.
-* 219 (Not allowed for clones of the device) – if tracker is clone.
+* 219 - Not allowed for clones of the device – if tracker is clone.